blynkkk/blynkkk.github.io/readme.md

 ##Blynking
 Go back to the Blynk app.
-Press Button and turn the LED On and Off with the Button
+Push the Button and turn the LED On and Off!

 <img src="images/button_pressed.png" style="width: 300px;"/>